lmwalker92/Walker-Portfolio/Critique.md

 ![initial sketch 2](https://user-images.githubusercontent.com/122955915/217414541-4bbdb2d4-5271-4f88-b88e-f003e32d7d5f.jpg)

 Another way I thought of redesigning the visualization was to plot the number of graduates of a particular university and the tuition rate for a specific year in order to see if there was a correlation between the two variables.
 For the scatter plot sketch above, I chose out-of-state tuition to be the variable on the y-axis.

+## Feedback
+Student feedback:
+- The line chart was easier to understand than the scatterplot.
+With all of the abbreviations of the universities above the points, it was a bit hard to understand the importance of the data/what the data was saying.
+- The titles could be shorter and clearer
+- A smaller sample size would be best for this chart.